top of page

 • Can My Employer Drug Test Me for Marijuana if I Am a Registered Patient?

 In July, 2021, a new Virginia law took effect prohibiting most employers from taking adverse action against an employee for testing positive for THC when they have a medical marijuana card.
 Patients cannot be fired or written up for using products that contain THC when they are off the clock.
 Your employer is still obligated to prevent you from coming to work impaired, however, and having a Virginia marijuana card does not give you a license to get high at work.
-Exceptions to employee protections include those working in safety and transportation, as well as Federal employees and contractors.
+Individual workplaces and employers may still prohibit cannabis use by their employees and enforce drug testing policies that identify cannabis users.
+Jobs involving public safety or the operation of vehicles and/or heavy machinery often exclude individuals who test positive for THC.
+Virginia law protects some medicinal uses of cannabis against employment action, but this protection may not apply to all medical cannabis users.
+Cannabis use can also impact workers’ compensation claims.
+If a cannabis user is in a workplace accident, the employer may require a drug test.
+Testing positive for THC may affect the workers’ compensation process, even if an individual is not intoxicated at the time of the incident.

 • Are Patients Allowed to Grow Their Own Medical Marijuana at Home?